darlo22/microfundry/replit.md

 - June 20, 2025.
 Enhanced status badge with dynamic messaging and Fundry branding: changed badge color from red to Fundry orange, implemented conditional logic to show "ALMOST SOLD OUT" when campaign reaches 75% of target, displays "ACCEPTING INVESTMENTS" when below 75% threshold
 - June 20, 2025.
 Streamlined investment sidebar interface: removed "WATCH FOR UPDATES" button to create cleaner, more focused investment experience with just essential investment functionality
 - June 20, 2025.
 Adjusted campaign view page layout proportions: increased video/cover section from 60% to 70% width (7/10 columns) and reduced investment sidebar from 40% to 30% width (3/10 columns) for better visual balance and enhanced media prominence
+- June 20, 2025.
+Updated About This Campaign section background: changed from orange gradient to Fundry Navy blue gradient (from-fundry-navy via-blue-800 to-blue-900) for enhanced brand consistency and professional appearance

 ## User Preferences